oracle-livelabs/database/datapump-x-platform-migration/05-xtts-rollforward-phase/xtts-rollforward-phase.md

 ### Restore (TARGET)
 You copied the xtt.properties and the res.txt file from source to target.
-RMAN restore read from the same location where the backup process created the incremental backup files - so all these files match between source and target. </br>
+RMAN restore read from the same location where the backup process created the incremental backup files - so all these files match on source and target. </br>
 An interesting directory created by the restore process is in the target XTTS/tmp directory containing the log files:
   ```
     <copy>